python-websockets/websockets/docs/howto/upgrade.rst

 * The new implementation is found in the ``websockets.asyncio`` package.
 * The original implementation was moved to the ``websockets.legacy`` package.
 * The ``websockets`` package provides aliases for convenience.
-Currently, they point to the original implementation.
-They will be updated to point to the new implementation when it feels mature.
+They were switched to the new implementation in version 14.0.
 * The ``websockets.client`` and ``websockets.server`` packages provide aliases
   for backwards-compatibility with earlier versions of websockets.
 They will be deprecated together with the original implementation.